Pandemic squeezes finances of Democratic grassroots donors - KVIA

 As the coronavirus punishes the economy and swamps the health care system, the poor and middle class are among the hardest hit, all but ensuring that Democrats’ wealthiest donors will have to bear the cost of the party’s effort against President Donald Trump in November.

-Bowles said the pandemic has delivered “economic hits … to everybody, regardless of their station,” but that the Democratic donor class remains engaged.
+Bowles said that the pandemic has delivered “economic hits … to everybody, regardless of their station” but that the Democratic donor class remains engaged.

 “When I say raising this money was easy, it really was,” he said of the virtual event.